-- 11. (1) The provisions of sections 25 (power to obtain information and documents) 26(1) (power of Bailiff to grant warrant) and 26A (powers conferred by Bailiffs warrant granted under section 26) and 26 (right of entry to obtain information and documents) of the Banking Law shall apply - (a) to payment service providers who send or receive transfers of funds to which this Ordinance applies as they apply to licensed institutions within the meaning of that Law, - (b) in relation to such information as the Commission may reasonably require for the purpose of effectively monitoring or ensuring compliance with the requirements of this Ordinance as they apply in relation to such information as the Commission may reasonably require for the performance of its functions under that Law, and - (c) as if section 25(11) of that Law also allowed the powers referred to in that section to be exercised if the Commission considers that it is desirable to do so in the interests of effectively monitoring or ensuring compliance with the requirements of this Ordinance, except that section 25(10) (information required for determining whether person is a fit and proper person) of that Law shall not apply.
+- 11. (1) The provisions of sections 25 (power to obtain information and documents) 26(1) (power of Bailiff to grant warrant) and 26A (powers conferred by Bailiffs warrant granted under section 26) of the Banking Law shall apply - (a) to payment service providers who send or receive transfers of funds to which this Ordinance applies as they apply to licensed institutions within the meaning of that Law, - (b) in relation to such information as the Commission may reasonably require for the purpose of effectively monitoring or ensuring compliance with the requirements of this Ordinance as they apply in relation to such information as the Commission may reasonably require for the performance of its functions under that Law, and - (c) as if section 25(11) of that Law also allowed the powers referred to in that section to be exercised if the Commission considers that it is desirable to do so in the interests of effectively monitoring or ensuring compliance with the requirements of this Ordinance, except that section 25(10) (information required for determining whether person is a fit and proper person) of that Law shall not apply.